 Hong Kong MTR Airport Express

-There's free WiFi on board and your ticket for the MTR also grants you use of the free MTS shuttle buses from the train stations to selected hotels in Kowloon and Central.
+There's free WiFi on board, and your ticket for the MTR also grants you use of the free MTS shuttle buses from the train stations to selected hotels in Kowloon and Central.

-If you're in Hong Kong for just a few days and are planning to use the metro a lot, it might be interesting to get a MTR Airport Express + metro combination ticket instead.
+If you're in Hong Kong for just a few days and are planning to use the metro a lot, it might be interesting to get an MTR Airport Express + metro combination ticket instead.
 This will grant you unlimited usage of the Airport Express and the MTR (the metro) for 72 hours.

 Get your MTR Airport Express combo ticket here.